The subtitle of this book is ‘How the Merchants of Venice created modern Finance.’

 Like tools, rules can be used for good or ill to be sure.
 But independent audits are supposed to deter and detect some of the ill.
 Maybe they do, but that does not make the headlines.

 Tidbits, there are a few.
-The CEO of the Royal Bank of Scotland CEO presided over the creative accounting that led to its near-dearth experience got a golden parachute of £16 million paid for by the ever generous British taxpayers (p.
+The CEO of the Royal Bank of Scotland CEO presided over the creative accounting that led to its near-death experience got a golden parachute of £16 million paid for by the ever generous British taxpayers (p.
 197).

 The high and mighty behemoth Arthur Andersen started in 1929 as a cleanskin firm which would ferret out cheats, and died in 2002 of the same poison.
 Well do I remember once getting told off by a very proud Andersenian about the irrelevance of ethics education in business degrees.